AmyangXYZ/sgo/README.md

 - Middleware Support
 - Friendly to REST API
 - No regexp or reflect
-- Inspired by many other excellent Go Web framework and Express.js
+- Inspired by many excellent Go Web framework

 ## Installation